Examine Scheduling Policies

 When you have a list of qualified candidates, service objectives use your business priorities to choose the best candidate for the job.
 For example, if your top priority is to minimize travel, the qualified candidate closest to the job site is the best choice.

-Start with Work Rules
+Find Qualified Candidates with Work Rules

 Remember the pass or fail grading system at school?
 Work rules assess mobile workers in a similar way.
 If a work rule specifies the Los Angeles territory, the scheduler asks: Does the candidate work in the Los Angeles territory?
 If no, they fail.
 If yes, they pass and are considered for a Los Angeles job.